Running A Local Network

 1. This is exclusively needed for making a production-like environment by running the Indexer API.
 Many downstream tools such as the Endless SDK depend on the Indexer API.

-2. Docker recommends that you install via to get automatic updates.
+2. Docker recommends that you install via Docker Desktop to get automatic updates.

 3. Start Docker.